 Most of the people screaming the loudest in this debate have never worked one day in private industry and have no idea how Kafkaesque a world IRCA, combined with necessary civil rights protections and entirely outdated and Social Security and immigration information systems, has created for employers.
 I have served for 12 years on the board of directors of several public companies and have seen from the inside what problems the system creates for employers who are absolutely committed to following both the spirit and the letter of the law.[ The Immigration Debate FrontPageMagazine.com | Friday, October 05, ]

-Linda Chavez has repeatedly preached the benefits of mass immigration, even after the Arabs hit the Twin Towers - killing 17 employees of ABM Industries , and displacing 1,200 workers.It gives you a new attitude to Chavez quotes like:
+Linda Chavez has repeatedly preached the benefits of mass immigration, even after the Arabs hit the Twin Towers - killing 17 employees of ABM Industries , and displacing 1,200 workers.

 So it’s, well, interesting to note that since 1997, she’s been director of a company that depends on a steady supply of cheap labor for its existence.

 She does have a legitimate point about Civil Rights harassment of employers who check for illegals—covered both in my column about her, and in Marcus Epstein's Indiscriminate Anti-Discrimination Enforcement: Why Is It Illegal To Check For Illegals?